godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

 .. warning::

-  Nodes added via an EditorPlugin are "CustomType" nodes.
+  Nodes added via an EditorPlugin's :ref:`add_custom_type() <class_EditorPlugin_method_add_custom_type>` function are "custom type" nodes.
 While they work with any scripting language, they have fewer features than :ref:`the Script Class system <doc_gdscript_basics_class_name>`.
-If you are writing GDScript or NativeScript, we recommend using Script Classes instead.
+If you are using GDScript or GDExtension, we recommend using Script Classes instead.

+  Custom types are still the recommended approach for C#, as it does not support Script Classes.

 To create a new node type, you can use the function :ref:`add_custom_type() <class_EditorPlugin_method_add_custom_type>` from the